Life, Work, Death, and Architecture : an emotional journey through Poland’s first Millenium

 What we will see

-The journey will take us between Krakow, the gem of southern Poland, and Katowice, the busy capital of Upper Silesia.
+The journey will take us to Krakow, the gem of southern Poland, and Katowice, the busy capital of Upper Silesia.
 We will also visit southwestern Poland’s more rural regions such as Chochołow and Zakopane near the Slovak border.
 In the course of the trip, we will experience some of the most dramatic episodes in European history.
 We will revisit Poland’s long journey into republican statehood, and be introduced to its wonderful melting pot of national identities at Krakow and Katowice, two cities emerging at the fault line of European cultures.
 We will talk about the frictions that led to the inevitable clash between Nazi Germany and the Soviet Union during WW2.
 And about the horror of the Holocaust, the rise and fall of Communism, and the succour of the country’s Catholic faith in its time of need.
 At the end of this emotional and informative journey, we will have a deeper understanding of Polish history, culture and identity, as well as the country’s past and present challenges and hopes for the future.

 Day 1 : Welcome to Krakow